ionic-team/stencil-site/src/docs/guides/workers.md

 For further information, check out [this fantastic tutorial](https://www.html5rocks.com/en/tutorials/workers/basics/) by our friends at HTML5Rocks.

-A Web Worker also requires of the generation of a separate JavaScript bundle, such as the `my-worker.js` file in the example above.
+A Web Worker also requires the generation of a separate JavaScript bundle, such as the `my-worker.js` file in the example above.
 This means you usually need extra build scripts and tooling that transpiles and bundles the worker entry point into another `.js` file.
-Additionally, the main bundle must be able to reference the worker bundle's file location, which is often times a challenge after transpiling, bundling, minifying, filename hashing and deploying to production servers.
+Additionally, the main bundle must be able to reference the worker bundle's file location, which is oftentimes a challenge after transpiling, bundling, minifying, filename hashing and deploying to production servers.

 Fortunately, Stencil can help you solve these two problems: